james-sciortino/ise-teams-bot/ise-readme.md

 * Remove ANC Policy
 * Check ANC Policy Status
 * Search for Endpoints
+* Issue a Change of Authorization Reauth
-* Issue a Change of Authorization
+* Issue a Change of Authorization Disconnect

 ---
 ## Monitoring REST API